-MEMA and its members agree that safety is the top priority in shaping automated vehicle legislation.
+Safety: MEMA and its members agree that safety is the top priority in shaping automated vehicle legislation.
 Over 35,000 people lose their lives each year in vehicle crashes; suppliers are committed to the goal of zero fatalities, which requires continuous improvements to technological solutions.
-Automated vehicles will eventually reduce and eliminate vehicle collisions, fatalities and injuries.
+Automated vehicles will eventually reduce and eliminate vehicle collisions, fatalities, and injuries.
 MEMA supports federal leadership on and balanced oversight of vehicles and system standards as this technology evolves.

-Supplier testing on public roads: MEMA believes that legislation must provide stakeholders the latitude to continue to develop and evolve automated vehicle technologies and also establish some certainties and clarify roles.
+Promote Continued Innovation: MEMA agrees that legislation must provide stakeholders the latitude to continue to develop and evolve automated vehicle technologies and establish some certainties and clarify roles.
 In this regard, our leading priority is to include legislative language that affirms that motor vehicle equipment manufacturers and suppliers can test and evaluate automated vehicle systems on public roads.
-We appreciate your inclusion of such language in the draft legislation.